 More and more companies do not see the protection of the climate and the environment as an economic burden but as an opportunity to be involved with more sustainable corporate activities.

 As consumers are increasingly expecting companies to take environmental actions, you do not necessarily have to make the choice between sustainability and economic growth.
-On the contrary, taking a leading role in environment protection can make your economic situation truly sustainable.
+On the contrary, taking a leading role in environmental protection can make your economic situation truly sustainable.

 But let’s get concrete.
 There is a lot of talking about “sustainability”, mainly referring to environmental issues.
 So what can breweries do to become more sustainable?